-More extensive studies are required on CBD and vape facts, particularly when it comes to patients who use vape pens and other products for the treatment of chronic conditions, such as pain, anxiety, and insomnia.
+More extensive studies are required on CBD and vaping, particularly when it comes to patients who use vape pens and other products for the treatment of chronic conditions, such as pain, anxiety, and various sleeping problems.

 (Truth Initiative) (CDC)

-This is one of the most popular smoking and vaping facts and myths, but sadly it isn’t true.
+This is one of the most popular smoking and vaping myths, but sadly it isn’t true.

-According to a 2019 study, vapers had 70% fewer chances of quitting smoking than non-users.
+According to one study, vapers had 70% fewer chances of quitting smoking than non-users.
 On top of that, Surgeon General’s 2020 Report determined that there is inadequate evidence to support claims that vaping may encourage smoking cessation.

 To Sum Up